RichardKavanagh/c-modern-approach-solutions/solutions/2-c-fundamentals/exercises/02/README.md

 	return 0;
 }
 ```
-(a) Identify the directives and statements in this program.
+(a) Identify the directives and statements in this program

 (b) What output does the program produce?

 ### Solutions